Indigenizing National Arts and Culture Survey Measures

 Native people are not always well represented in national arts and culture data.

 There is very little national data on Native peoples’ engagement in, or work with, arts and culture.
 Too often, Native peoples are referred to as the “asterisk nation” because many reports use asterisks to indicate insufficient or unreliable data about Native populations.
-This practice stems from persistent challenges in collecting and reporting valid data about Native peoples.
+This practice stems from persistent challenges in collecting data about Native peoples.

 Solution